peercoin/FindstakeJS/README.md

 #### Features:

  * Easy to use interface.
-(But can be improved if you are a twitter bootstrap rockstar)
  * Can be used without online data services, your Peerunity has already all the data it needs.
  * A command line option to update its internal database via Peerunityd rpc-json interface.